Sports in Dallas: Horse racing

-Overwatch

-The Dallas Fuel competes in the Overwatch League.
-The Fuel were one of the league's 12 founding teams.
-During the inaugural season the fuel finished 10th overall with a record of 12 wins and 28 losses.

-The Fuel won their first OWL championship in the 2022 season after defeating the San Francisco Shock in the 2022 Grand Finals.

 Other sports

 The Dallas Diamonds, the two-time national champions of the Women's Professional Football League, play in North Richland Hills.
 McKinney is home to the Dallas Revolution, an Independent Women's Football League team.
 The Dallas Bluestorm was a charter of the United National Gridiron League, a proposed minor football league that had planned to begin play in 2010.

 As reported by Olympic news outlet Around the Rings, Dallas was looking at a 2020 Summer Olympics bid.
 Those in favor of Dallas said that it should be chosen because no major stadiums would have to be built for the games.

+The PGA of America, which operates two major golf championships (the men's PGA Championship and Women's PGA Championship) and also jointly operates the Ryder Cup with a European consortium dominated by the European Tour, moved its headquarters from the Miami area to Frisco in 2022.